 Congratulations, you have received your bankruptcy discharge at the end of your Chapter 7 or Chapter 13 case.
 You are anxious to get a fresh start.
 What should you do next?
-Here are a few steps you should take to make sure you get the most from your new debt-free status:
+Here are a few steps you should take to rebuild your credit, ensure financial future, and make sure you get the most from your new debt-free status:

 Keep Copies of Your Bankruptcy Paperwork.
 It is important to keep copies of your bankruptcy petition, schedules, and order of discharge for your records.
 You can retrieve these documents from the court later, if you lose them.
 However, it may cost you and can be a bit of a hassle.